ataylor89/unix_wisdom/shell.md

 We're going to think about shell as a command-line interface (at the beginning of this document) and gradually discover it's the user interface of an operating system (I discovered this during writing).

+The user interfaces of Unix, Windows and Mac OS include both the GUI and the CLI.
+When we say shell is the user interface of an operating system, we mean it has both a GUI (the graphical shell) and a CLI (the command line interface).

+The graphical user interface and the command-line interface are two parts of the user interface of an operating system.
+A third part is voice recognition.
+A fourth part is face recognition.

+It makes sense to think of shell as the user interface of an operating system.
+We'll think of it in both ways (as a command-line interface and as the entire user inteface) unless I edit this document and give it one definition.

 ## How can I use shell?

 Shell is a command-line interface. bash and zsh are shells.
 But how do you interact with bash and zsh?